CollaFuse: Collaborative Diffusion Models: Background and Related Work

 Moreover, the potential of FL for AI-generated content, especially for DDPMs, was demonstrated by~\citet{Huang2024FLinAIGC}.
 The authors discuss three different approaches for diffusion models in FL settings.
 A parallel approach mimicking the conventional FL.
 A separate split approach combines FL with SL.
 As a third solution, the authors discussed a sequential approach in which one client receives the current model from the server, trains the model on its data, and then transmits the current version to the next client.
-The trained model returns to the server only after every client trained the model once.
-Based on the sequential FL, a LoRA-based~\cite{edward22lora} federated fine-tuning scheme is designed and examined in more detail, demonstrating the advantages of faster convergence time and reduced memory consumption during the tuning process.Further,~\citet{goede2024fltraining} adapt the federated averaging algorithm for training DDPMs.~\citet{mendieta2024navigating} trained diffusion models with one-shot FL under provable privacy budgets with differential privacy.
+The trained model returns to the server only after every client has trained the model once.
+Based on the sequential FL, a LoRA-based~\citep{edward22lora} federated fine-tuning scheme is designed and examined in more detail, demonstrating the advantages of faster convergence time and reduced memory consumption during the tuning process.
+Further,~\citet{goede2024fltraining} adapt the federated averaging algorithm for training DDPMs.~\citet{mendieta2024navigating} trained diffusion models with one-shot FL under provable privacy budgets with differential privacy.

-By mainly focusing on FL for GANs~\cite{Little2023}, current literature neglected benefits from different collaborative paradigms and GenAI architectures so far.
-Combining DDPMs and SL promises various benefits, including reducing local resource requirements and increasing data privacy.
+By mainly focusing on FL for GANs~\citep{Little2023}, current literature has neglected the benefits of different collaborative paradigms and GenAI architectures so far.
+Combining DDPMs and SL promises various benefits, including reducing local resource requirements and increasing data privacy. \citet{Huang2024FLinAIGC} is the only identified study utilizing SL for diffusion models.
+However, it combines SL with FL, which increases privacy risks compared to a standard SL approach, as client models are still shared.
+Moreover, it overlooks the impact of model split configuration on factors such as performance.
 Our proposed approach for distributed collaborative image synthesis with diffusion models taps into these advantages and combines the research areas of diffusion models and collaborative learning.
+Focusing exclusively on split learning mitigates privacy risks by sharing only intermediate results.
+Additionally, we treat the timestep split configuration (the cut point determining how many denoising steps are performed client-side) as a hyperparameter and analyze its impact.
+We emphasize that CollaFuse is inspired by split learning but does not split a network by layers or activations; instead it partitions the reverse denoising trajectory across timesteps, so the privacy and communication intuitions of conventional split learning do not transfer directly.